| Appendix 5: Articles

 of farmers are improving rapidly.
 The most obvious being the

+transformation of traditional to mechanized agriculture.
 Agricultural mechanization programme in our country is

 being implemented by importing us well as by domestic